For Financial Advice Services

 Alternative pathways to demonstrating competency

-Skills partnered with subject matter experts to develop pathways that give you the ability to demonstrate competence in an objective, measurable and independently verifiable manner.
+Skills partnered with subject matter experts to develop alternative pathways that give individuals and organisations the ability to demonstrate competence in an objective, measurable and independently verifiable manner.

 Individuals seeking to demonstrate that they fulfill the competency requirements of the code will have two options: